3isD/kekbot/README.md

 (no license)

-Simply the kekbot_old.js code into your favorite browser's JS console.
+Simply paste old/kekbot.js code into your favorite browser's JS console.

 Modify the code and variables to your preferences.